 1. What is Obon?

-While Obon is a time when people spend time to welcome the spirits of their ancestors, it is also recognized as one of Japan’s three biggest holidays along with Golden Week in May and New Year’s holiday in January.
+While Obon is a time dedicated to welcoming the spirits of ancestors, it is also recognized as one of Japan’s three biggest holidays along with Golden Week in May and New Year’s holiday in January.
 If you are planning to visit Japan in Summer, remember that public transport and accommodation in popular tourist destinations easily get fully booked during Obon holidays.
 Even though Obon week is not an actual public holiday in Japan, many people take the time off from work and Obon week is one of the busiest travel seasons of the year!

 2. Origin of Obon